brandur/sorg/content/articles/postgres-connections.md

 ### Connection pools (#connection-pool)

 A connection pool is a cache of database connections, usually local to a specific process.
-It's main advantage is improved performance -- there's a certain amount of overhead inherent to opening a new database connection in both the client and the server.
+Its main advantage is improved performance -- there's a certain amount of overhead inherent to opening a new database connection in both the client and the server.
 After finishing with a